What that actually means in practice

 Avoid these traps:

-- Confusing execution with leadership: A strong demand gen manager can run campaigns, but may not be ready to set company-level positioning, budget logic, and board narrative.
+- Confusing execution with leadership: A strong demand gen manager can run campaigns, but may not be ready to set company-level positioning, budget logic, and the board narrative.